orangedaisy/bshowco/slash/uses.md

 surround myself with, as well as remind me to take my time and be mindful of the things I create.

-{% include 'figure' src='/assets/images/uses/owen_arlo_reading_corner.jpg'
-alt='Owen and Arlo, decked out in their Tennessee Volunteers clothing, enjoying the reading corner' caption='Reading corner in action' %}
+{{ figure('/assets/images/uses/owen_arlo_reading_corner.jpg','Owen and Arlo, decked out in their Tennessee Volunteers clothing, enjoying the reading corner','Reading corner in action') }}

 ### Miscellaneous